 After fifteen minutes had passed the guide and his calls had the ducks attention.
 The mallards circled slowly and cautiosly, swirling seven or eight times above our blind and very high, well out of gun range.
 Then, suddenly, and collectively, the ducks mustered up the courage to approach.
 It was a sight for sore eyes and an experience more brilliant than I couldve imagined.
 The mallards lifted their wings, cupping them for their fall, and came down quickly threatening to land on the water directly in front of us.
 The call had worked.
 Now all we had to do was execute.

-If you would like to enjoy the majesty of a duck hunt, we’ve compiled our five suggestions for spectacular controlled hunting preserves and environments in the Carolinas.
+If you would like to enjoy the majesty of a duck hunt, we’ve compiled our five Carolina hunting preserve suggestions for spectacular hunting and environments in the Carolinas.

 That morning, four fell to our guns.
 But it was never just about that.
 It was about the kaleidoscopic sunrise, watching the guide work with precision, enjoying the natural isolation of the duck blind, and taking in nearly 300 years of wingshooting and waterfowl hunting tradition.